 About

-Charlie was a winner of the 2023 ASCAP Morton Gould Young Composer Awards; the 1st place winner of The 2023 American Prize in Composition, music for orchestra (high school division); the winner of the 2023 DeKalb Symphony Orchestra Young Composers Competition, along with a commissioning of a new work to be premiered during the 2023-24 DeKalb Symphony Orchestra season; a winner of the 2021 National Young Composers Challenge, which included the world premiere of Like a Single Star in the Night Sky by the Orlando Philharmonic Orchestra in 2022; an Honorable Mention in the 2023 BMI Composer Awards; and the 1st place winner of the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition (2022-23).
+Charlie was a winner of the 2023 ASCAP Morton Gould Young Composer Awards; the 1st place winner of The 2023 American Prize in Composition, music for orchestra (high school division); the inaugural winner of the DeKalb Symphony Orchestra Young Composers Competition, which led to the commissioning and premiere of “Stilling Memory” by the DeKalb Symphony Orchestra during their 2023-24 season; a winner of the 2021 National Young Composers Challenge, which included the world premiere of Like a Single Star in the Night Sky by the Orlando Philharmonic Orchestra in 2022; an Honorable Mention in the 2023 BMI Composer Awards; and the 1st place winner of the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition (2022-23).
 He has also been awarded the ASCAP Foundation Irving Berlin Summer Music Camp Scholarship (2022).

-Charlie is currently a student at the Commonwealth School in Boston, and spends his summers studying music at The Walden School.
+Charlie is currently a high-school senior at the Commonwealth School in Boston, and has spent his summers studying music at The Walden School, Boston University Tanglewood Institute, and the Longy School of Music.

 A list of all concert works can be found on the work list page